Asymptotic analysis of first passage time in complex networks: Abstract

-For many real world networks, the data are not sufficient for rigorous analysis.
+For many real networks, the number of nodes in a given data set is usually not big, so that a rigorous analysis on its properties is usually difficult.
 Hence, schemes to adjust the size of network have been proposed \cite{Song2006-nature,Spectal_coarse_graining}, but it is difficult to preserve structural properties without knowing the underlying construction mechanism.
 Computing the MFPT for networks with a particular property can therefore be useful for real world network.
-The pseudo Green function approach, which assumes a large domain, has difficulty in its application to real world networks that are small and have prominent boundary effects.
+Our method should be complementary to the pseudo Green function approach \cite{Condamin2007-nature}.

 In this paper, we will provide an analytical expression for the asymptotic first passage time distribution function, from which all moments, including the mean, can be computed and compared with numerical results for real and paradigmatic networks.
 We focus on the study of random walk in complex networks with short relaxation time irrespective of the type of network.
 In contrast to the pseudo Green function approach, our asymptotic analysis can also reveal the local dynamical properties around the destination.
 In particular, it allows us to compute a good approximation of the decay rate of FPT distribution and MFPT for networks with short relaxation time.
 We further argue that these expressions are approximate bounds for other general complex networks.
 Since most real world networks have short relaxation time, we find that our analytical calculation produces excellent comparison to numerical results on the MFPT for paradigmatic as well as real world networks.